polyformproject/commercial.polyformproject.org/terms.md

 ## Software Patent License

-The vendor grants the customer and each authorized user a standard license for any patents the vendor can license or becomes able to license, to use the software.
+The vendor grants the customer and each authorized user a standard license for any patents the vendor can license or becomes able to license, to use the software as allowed under this agreement.

 ## Documentation Copyright License